-FLOWER MAN----- (ENDLESS ) IMAGINATIVE EXOTIC FLOWERS IN ABSTRACT FORM WITH A UNIQUE TECHNIQUE CALLED FLOAT ON COLORS AND CREATED A WORLD RECORD RECORD------
+FLOWER MAN-(UNKNOWN ARTIST)---- (ENDLESS ) IMAGINATIVE EXOTIC FLOWERS IN ABSTRACT FORM WITH A UNIQUE TECHNIQUE CALLED FLOAT ON COLORS -CREATED A WORLD RECORD RECORD------

 LIMICA BOOK OF RECORDS- INDIA

-AND MY NEW SERIES/ORGANIC FLOWERS- I AM USING NATURAL FLOWERS,LEAVES,SPICES AND CHARCOAL-PURE MOTHER EARTH MATERIAL.
-ENJOY.
+ENJOY MY NEW SERIES-ORGANIC FLOWERS- I AM USING NATURAL FLOWERS,LEAVES,SPICES AND CHARCOAL-PURE MOTHER EARTH MATERIAL. .

 ZEN MOKSHA FLOWERS